thirdweb-dev/dotnet/README.md

 - **Connect to any EVM network:** Easily connect to Ethereum and other EVM-compatible networks.
 - **Query blockchain data:** Use Thirdweb RPC to fetch blockchain data efficiently.
-- **Interact with smart contracts:** Simplified read and write operations for smart contracts.
+- **Interact with smart contracts:** Simplified read and write operations for smart contracts, with various out-of-the-box extensions provided.
 - **In-App Wallets:** Integrate user-friendly wallets within your applications, supporting email, phone, and OAuth login.
 - **Account Abstraction:** Simplify complex account management tasks with smart wallets.
 - **Gasless Transactions:** Enable transactions without requiring users to pay gas fees.
 - **Storage Solutions:** Download and upload files using IPFS.
 - **Transaction Builder:** Easily build and send transactions.
 - **Session Keys:** Advanced control for smart wallets to manage permissions and session durations.
+- **Thirdweb Pay:** Easily integrate fiat onramps and cross-chain crypto purchases.
+- **Unity Compatibility**: This SDK has been tested successfully in Unity 2022.3+ (Standalone, Mobile and WebGL).
 - **Godot Compatibility**: This SDK has been tested successfully in [Godot .NET](https://portal.thirdweb.com/dotnet/godot)

 ## Installation